Welcome to Blue Class - Year 4

 🏺 Summer 1 🌍 Raging Rivers

-• Practise spellings from KS1, Year 3 and new Year 4 lists
+• Continue practising key spellings from KS1, Year 3 and Year 4

-• New spellings are set on Spelling Shed every Friday.
-Regular practice at home is essential for Year 4 progress.
+New spellings are set on Spelling Shed every Friday.
+Regular practice at home is vital for Year 4 progress.

 Reading continues to be a key part of Year 4.
 This half term we will: